 - 1. A small hierarchy for which all the required information to validate the Citizen Certificates off-line can be stored in the card. - 2.
 A high preference for automated trust in certificates issued by the Belgian State infrastructure without requiring end-user intervention, for online verification.
-This more complex hierarchy is described in figure 1 below:
+This more complex hierarchy is described in figure 1 below.

-Figure 1: PKI hierarchy
+Figure 1: eID hierarchy

-To meet both requirements, the eID hierarchy consists of a combination of a two-layered and a three-layered model.
+To meet both requirements, the eID hierarchy consists of a combination of a two-layered and a threelayered model.

-In the two-layered model the "Citizen CA" and the Self-Signed Belgium Root CA7 form a hierarchy, which in an off-line mode allows validating the eID Citizen signing and identification certificates.
+In the two-layered model the "Citizen CA" and the Self-Signed Belgium Root CA6 form a hierarchy, which in an off-line mode allows validating the eID Citizen signing and identification certificates.
 In this model the key of the Belgium Root CA is self-signed.
-In that case the party that performs the validation (e.g. Customs Officer, Police Officer, etc.) can use the Self-Signed

-BRCA certificate from its own Electronic Identity Card, and use it to validate the "Citizen CA" certificate and Citizen Certificates from the card to be validated.
+In that case the party that performs the validation (e.g. Customs Officer, Police Officer, etc.) can use the Self-Signed BRCA certificate from its own Electronic Identity Card, and use it to validate the "Citizen CA" certificate and Citizen Certificates from the card to be validated.

-In the three-layered model the "Citizen CA", the Root signed Belgium Root CA and the DIGICERT cybertrust global Root; owned by digicert CA form a hierarchy.
-In this model the same private key as used for the Self-Signed Belgium Root CA is this time certified by the Digicert cybertrust global Root CA; owned by digicert.
-This approach allows the automated validation within the most widely used applications, e.g. browsers; because these browsers have already embedded the Digicert cybertrust global Top Root CA; owned by digicert certificate and they list it as a trusted one.
-Just as the "Citizen CA" inherits trust from the BRCA, the BRCA inherits trust from the Digicert cybertrust global Root CA; owned by digicert.
-This three-layered model eliminates the need to individually import the Self-Signed Belgium Root CA certificate.
+In the three-layered model the "Citizen CA", the Root signed Belgium Root CA and the GlobalSign Root CA form a hierarchy.
+In this model the same private key as used for the Self-Signed Belgium Root CA is this time certified by the Globalsign Root CA. This approach allows the automated validation within the most widely used applications, e.g. browsers, because these browsers have already embedded the GlobalSign Top Root CA certificate and they list it as a trusted one.
+Just as the "Citizen CA" inherits trust from the BRCA, the BRCA inherits trust from the GlobalSign Root CA. This three-layered model eliminates the need to individually import the Self-Signed Belgium Root CA certificate.